zacjszewczyk/firstcrack/README.md

 ```
 $ make # Once I add a new article to the Content folder, this updates the site.
 $ make preview # One last check for spelling or other formatting errors.
-This command opens the home page in my default browser.
+This command starts a local private web server, then opens the home page in my default browser.
 $ make deploy # Deploy the updated site, update the local source control repository, and push that change to GitHub and Bitbucket.
 ```